offconvex/offconvex.github.io/_posts/2016-10-12-gradient-descent-learns-dynamical-systems.md

 ## Hair dryers and quasi-convex functions

 Before we go into the math, let's illustrate the algorithm with a pressing example that we all run into every morning: hair drying.
 Imagine you have a hair dryer with a *low* temperature setting and a *high* temperature setting.
 Neither setting is ideal.
 So every morning you switch between the settings frantically in an attempt to modulate to the ideal temperature.
-Measuring, the resulting temperature (red line below) as a function of the input setting (green dots below), the picture you'll see is something like [this](https://www.mathworks.com/help/ident/examples/estimating-simple-models-from-real-laboratory-process-data.html?prodcode=ML):
+Measuring the resulting temperature (red line below) as a function of the input setting (green dots below), the picture you'll see is something like [this](https://www.mathworks.com/help/ident/examples/estimating-simple-models-from-real-laboratory-process-data.html?prodcode=ML):

   <div style="text-align:center;">